Table of Contents

 The merchant now has another chargeback on their record, and they still owe that individual the same amount of funds.

-- If the Original Credit Transaction was reversed and should not have been subject to a chargeback, provide documentation proving that a transaction reversal was processed.
+- If the Original Credit Transaction was reversed and should not have been subject to a chargeback, provide documentation of this.

 - Maintain accurate transaction records.